Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Debiased IPW: basic methodology

-The choice of regression method to produce $\tilde{f}$ will affect the variance of the final estimator and the constant multiplying the bias term, but not rate at which the bias decays.
-Importantly there is no need for $\tilde{f}(X_i)$ to genuinely approximate $\tilde{Y}_i$ or $\tilde{Y}_{i, \ora}$ and even the simple choice $\tilde{f}(x) \equiv 0$ will result in $1/\sqrt{n}$ rates for estimating $\tau$.
-For our experiments we determined $\tilde{f}$ via the Lasso, which gave good empirical performance in a variety of settings.
+The choice of regression method to produce $\tilde{\mu}$ will affect the variance of the final estimator and the constant multiplying the bias term, but not rate at which the bias decays.
+Importantly there is no need for $\tilde{\mu}(X_i)$ to genuinely approximate $\mu_{\ora, i}$ and even the simple choice $\tilde{\mu}(x) \equiv 0$ will result in $1/\sqrt{n}$ rates for estimating $\tau$.

 In the following section, we present some theoretical properties of $\hat{\tau}_{\dipw}$ before describing a multi-sample splitting version in Section~\ref{sec:multi} that does not require auxiliary datasets and is the default version we recommend using in practice.